johnmathews/johnmathews.is/data/blog/1-peter-1-vs-3.md

 Believing in someone you've never seen, and loving someone you've never seen is going to result in you obtaining salvation.
 It's unusual, and different, but don't worry.
 Grace and peace.

+[^1]: Originally in my English bible.
+Does the original text even have paragraphs?